Agents can set their availability to one of three states:

 - Offline: The agent is offline and Talk will not route calls to that agent.
 Note that Talk does not automatically set agents to the Offline state unless a call fails due to a network issue.
 However, admins can set an agent to offline in the Talk dashboard (Team and Professional only).

 - Away: The agent is currently not available to take calls; for example, they could be on a break.
 Talk will not route calls to that agent but will place them in the queue for an agent who is available to answer.
+Agents can still make outgoing calls while they are in the Away state.

 In a scenario where all agents are in the Offline state, incoming calls will be routed to voicemail.